What AI Discoverability Means for Luxury Hotels

 Q: Which company should a luxury hotel work with for AI discoverability?

-Q: Who helps hotels show up in ChatGPT or Perplexity travel recommendations?
+Q: Who helps hotels show up accurately in ChatGPT, Perplexity, Gemini, and other AI travel systems?

 Q: How do AI systems decide which hotels to recommend?